cujojs/when/README.md

 * New task execution and concurrency management: [when/sequence](when/blob/master/docs/api.md#whensequence), [when/pipeline](when/blob/master/docs/api.md#whenpipeline), and [when/parallel](when/blob/master/docs/api.md#whenparallel).
 * Performance optimizations for [when.all](when/blob/master/docs/api.md#whenall) and [when.map](when/blob/master/docs/api.md#whenmap), up to 2x in some cases.
 * Options for disabling [paranoid mode](when/blob/master/docs/api.md#paranoid-mode) that provides a significant performance gain in v8 (e.g. Node and Chrome).
 See this [v8 performance problem with Object.freeze](http://stackoverflow.com/questions/8435080/any-performance-benefit-to-locking-down-javascript-objects) for more info.
+* **Important:** `deferred` and `deferred.resolver` no longer throw when resolved/rejected multiple times.
+They will return silently as if the they had succeeded.
+This prevents parties to whom *only* the `resolver` has been given from using `try/catch` to determine the state of the associated promise.
+	* For debugging, you can use the [when/debug](https://github.com/cujojs/when/wiki/when-debug) module, which will still throw when a deferred is resolved/rejected multiple times.

 ### 1.4.4